FBAR is an acronym commonly used to refer to FinCEN Form 114, “Report of Foreign Bank and Financial Accounts.”

 Part V, the Consolidated Report, is for a business entity that is a United States person that owns – directly or indirectly – an interest greater than 50% in another entity that is required to file an FBAR.
-If this is the case, then the entity is permitted to file a consolidated FBAR on behalf of itself and such other entity.
+If this is the case, then the entity is permitted to file a consolidated FBAR on behalf of itself and such other entities.

-Lastly, on the final section, you will check box 44a, fill in your title, and then return to the home tab to electronically sign the form.
+Lastly, in the final section, you will check box 44a, fill in your title, and then return to the home tab to electronically sign the form.
 From this tab, you have the opportunity to save and print the form.

 Once the validation check confirms there are no errors, the Ready to File button will activate, and you will be able to submit the form.